katarinaavucic/AnagramGame/README.md

 ## Project Specifications

-This program was created using JDK11 and JUnit 4 testing.
+This program was created using JDK11 and JUnit 4 testing and is 977 lines of code (including Javadocs and testing).

 ### Use Cases